ellakoa/postcard-poem/content/posts/the-eighth-bell.md

   My Bells have a purpose
   Inscribed on their hearts
   To cheerfully sing
-  and rejoice in all things.
+  And rejoice in all things.

-  Most of the bells no longer swing yet they are still able to ring
+  Most of the bells no longer swing
+  Yet they are still able to ring
   Sounding out with each chime of time in this noble clock tower of mine

-  My eighth bell is still able to peal its beautiful tone, beckons home
+  My eighth bell, still able to peal its beautiful tone, beckons home
-  Alas, the inscription is lost to the past so, for as long as the ringing lasts the purpose of my eighth bell you will find in your heart.
+  Alas, the inscription is lost to the past so for as long as the ringing lasts the purpose of my eighth bell
+  Is yours to find in your heart.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-